 Pinata® is Stemilt’s signature apple variety.
 In the 1970s, researchers in Dresden-Pillnitz, Germany crossed three heirloom apples – Golden Delicious, Cox’s Orange Pippin, and Duchess of Oldenburg – to create what we now know as Pinata.
 The apple was released commercially throughout Europe in 1986.

-Today, Stemilt grows apples with quality and flavor in mind.
 The Pinata apple thrives in eastern Washington’s arid climate and is quickly becoming one of the most sought-after apples thanks to its unique tropical flavor and culinary attributes.

 How To Use Pinata Apples

 Snacking, salads, baking, sauces, roasting, and any culinary dish

 Pinata apples are available from November to May each year.

 Look For The Ladybug

 Stemilt also grows Pinata apples organically under the Artisan Organics label.